Chapter 14.43

 H. Need for Adequate Utilities.
 All lots created through land division shall have adequate public utilities and facilities such as sewer, gas, electrical, and water systems.
 These systems shall be located and constructed to prevent or minimize flood damage, and to avoid impairment of the system and contamination from them during flooding.

 I. Need for Adequate Drainage.
 All subdivision and partition proposals shall have adequate surface water drainage facilities that reduce exposure to flood damage and improve water quality.
 Water quality or quantity control improvements may be required.
 (Ord.
+3181 §9, 2024; Ord.
 2959 §5(Exh.
 A (part)), 2007.
 Formerly 4.3.110)

-A. Flexible Lot Size.
-To allow creativity and flexibility in subdivision design and to address physical constraints, such as topography, existing development, significant trees and other natural and built features, the approval body may grant a 10% modification to the lot area and/or lot dimension (width/depth) standards in Section 14.22.130, provided that the overall density of the subdivision does not exceed the allowable density of the district and the approval body finds that granting the modification allows for a greater variety of housing types or it improves development compatibility with natural features or adjacent land uses.
+A. Flexible Lot Size/Middle Housing Land Division.
+To allow creativity and flexibility in subdivision design and to address physical constraints, such as topography, existing development, significant trees and other natural and built features, the approval body may grant a 10 percent modification to the lot area and/or lot dimension (width/depth) standards in Section 14.22.130; provided, that the approval body finds that granting the modification allows for a greater variety of housing types or it improves development compatibility with natural features or adjacent land uses.
 The approval body may require that standard size lots be placed at the perimeter of the development where the abutting lots are standard size or larger; except that this provision shall not apply where the abutting lots are larger than 20,000 square feet.
+Middle housing land divisions shall comply with ORS 92.031.

-B. Mid-block lanes.
+B. Mid-block Lanes.
 Lots may be developed without frontage onto a public street when lot access is provided by mid-block lanes, as shown below.
 Mid-block lanes or shared driveways, as illustrated in Figure 14.43.115B, may be required, when practicable, to provide connectivity between infill developments.
 Mid-block lanes with access easements for adjoining properties may be allowed as an alternative to requiring through streets where block lengths do not necessitate a through street.
-The lanes shall meet the standards for Fire Department Access, and the standards under subsections C-F, below.
+The lanes shall meet the standards for fire department access, and the standards under subsections C through F of this section.

-E. Easement and improvement of drive lane.
-The property owner shall record a 20-25 -foot easement benefiting all properties that are to receive vehicle access.
-The drive lane shall be improved with an all weather surface approved by the City.
+E. Easement and Improvement of Drive Lane.
+The property owner shall record a 20- to 25-foot easement benefiting all properties that are to receive vehicle access.
+The drive lane shall be improved with an all weather surface approved by the city.
 The easement shall state that the entire width of the easement shall remain unobstructed for emergency access.
 Dedication or recording, as applicable, shall be so indicated on the face of the subdivision or partition plat.

 14.43.120 Preliminary Plat Approval Process

 A. Review of Preliminary Plat.
-Review of a preliminary plat with 2 or 3 lots (partition) shall be processed with a Type II procedure, under Section 14.41.300.
-Preliminary plats with 4 or more lots (subdivision) shall be processed with a Type III procedure under Section 14.41.400.
+Review of a preliminary plat with two or three lots (partition) shall be processed with a Type II procedure, under Section 14.41.300.
+Preliminary plats with four or more lots (subdivision) shall be processed with a Type III procedure under Section 14.41.400.
 All preliminary plats shall be reviewed using approval criteria in Section 14.43.140.
-An application for subdivision may be reviewed concurrently with an application for a Master Planned Development under Chapter 14.45.
+An application for subdivision may be reviewed concurrently with an application for a master planned development under Chapter 14.45.

 B. Review of Final Plat.
 Review of a final plat for a subdivision or partition shall be processed as a Type I procedure under Section 14.41.200, using the approval criteria in Section 14.43.160.

 C. Preliminary Plat Approval Period.
-Preliminary plat approval shall be effective for a period of three (3) years from the date of approval.
-The preliminary plat shall lapse if a final plat has not been submitted within the 3-year period.
+Preliminary plat approval shall be effective for a period of three years from the date of approval.
+The preliminary plat shall lapse if a final plat has not been submitted within the three-year period.

 D. Modifications and Extensions.
-The applicant may request changes to the approved preliminary plat or conditions of approval following the procedures and criteria provided in Chapter 14.46 - Modifications.
-The Community Development Director shall, upon written request by the applicant and payment of the required fee, grant one written extension of the approval period not to exceed one year; provided that:
+The applicant may request changes to the approved preliminary plat or conditions of approval following the procedures and criteria provided in Chapter 14.46, Modifications to Approved Plans and Conditions of Approval.
+The community development director shall, upon written request by the applicant and payment of the required fee, grant one written extension of the approval period not to exceed one year; provided, that:

 1. Any changes to the preliminary plat follow the procedures in Chapter 14.46;